LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Abstract

 \section{Abstract}

-We introduce the \textbf{L}arge \textbf{S}parse \textbf{R}econstruction \textbf{M}odel to study how scaling transformer context windows impacts feed-forward 3D reconstruction.
-Although recent object-centric feed-forward methods deliver robust, high-quality reconstruction, they still lag behind dense-view optimization in recovering fine-grained texture and appearance.
-We show that expanding the context window---by substantially increasing the number of active object and image tokens---remarkably narrows this gap and enables high-fidelity 3D object reconstruction and inverse rendering.
-To scale effectively, we adapt native sparse attention \cite{yuan2025native} in our architecture design, unlocking its capacity for 3D reconstruction with three key contributions: (1) an efficient coarse-to-fine pipeline that focuses computation on informative regions by predicting sparse high-resolution residuals; (2) a 3D-aware spatial routing mechanism that establishes accurate 2D-3D correspondences using explicit geometric distances rather than standard attention scores; and (3) a custom block-aware sequence parallelism strategy utilizing an All-gather-KV protocol to perfectly balance dynamic, sparse workloads across GPUs.
+We introduce the \textbf{L}arge \textbf{S}parse \textbf{R}econstruction \textbf{M}odel to study how scaling transformer context windows affects feed-forward 3D reconstruction.
+Although recent object-centric feed-forward methods produce robust, high-quality reconstructions, they still lag behind dense-view optimization in recovering fine-grained texture and appearance.
+We show that expanding the context window---by substantially increasing the number of active object and image tokens---narrows this gap and enables high-fidelity 3D object reconstruction and inverse rendering.
+To scale effectively, we adapt native sparse attention \cite{yuan2025native} for 3D reconstruction with three key contributions: (1) an efficient coarse-to-fine pipeline that focuses computation on informative regions by predicting sparse high-resolution residuals; (2) a 3D-aware spatial routing mechanism that establishes accurate 2D-3D correspondences using explicit geometric distances rather than standard attention scores; and (3) a custom block-aware sequence-parallel strategy with an All-gather-KV protocol to balance dynamic, sparse workloads across GPUs.
 As a result, LSRM handles $\mathbf{20\times}$ more object tokens and >$\mathbf{2\times}$ more image tokens than prior state-of-the-art (SOTA) methods.
 Extensive evaluations on standard novel-view synthesis benchmarks show substantial gains over the current SOTA, yielding >$\mathbf{2.4}$~dB higher PSNR and >$\mathbf{40\%}$ lower LPIPS.
-Furthermore, when extending LSRM to inverse rendering tasks, qualitative and quantitative evaluations on widely-used benchmarks demonstrate consistent improvements in texture and geometry details, achieving an LPIPS that matches or exceeds that of SOTA dense-view optimization methods.
-Code and model will be released on our \href{https://lzqsd.github.io/LSRM.github.io/}{project page}.
+Furthermore, when extending LSRM to inverse rendering, qualitative and quantitative evaluations on widely used benchmarks demonstrate consistent improvements in texture and geometry details, achieving an LPIPS that matches or exceeds that of SOTA dense-view optimization methods.
+Code and model weights are available on our \href{https://lzqsd.github.io/LSRM.github.io/}{project page}.

 \keywords{Object-centric feed-forward reconstruction \and Sparse attention \and 3D foundation model}